 5. How will your complaint be investigated?

-In most cases, your complaint will be referred to the Director CPHT.
+In most cases, your complaint will be referred to the CPHT Administrator.
 (N.B.
-The Director shall have initial responsibility for determining whether the issue/s raised represent a valid complaint within the parameters of CPHT Codes of Ethics).
+The Administrator shall have initial responsibility for determining whether the issue(s) raised represent a valid complaint within the parameters of CPHT Codes of Ethics).
 At no time will your complaint be investigated by anyone involved in the substance of the complaint.

 i) Provided with a copy of the CPHT Code of Ethics